 Use PowerPoint to present both parts of your Applied Case Study on the "student presentation" day.
 The presentation should be between 8 to 10 minutes long (and if it gets to 12 minutes, we'll have to stop the presentation).
-Pass out the PowerPoint notes (or some type of similar handout) to the class at the beginning of your presentation.
+Email me your PowerPoint at least 2 hours before class (save the file like this: JaneDoe553presentation).
+Also, be prepared to pass out the PowerPoint notes (or some type of similar handout) to the class at the beginning of your presentation.
 Please do not read the presentation to us.
 Instead, make a brief outline for yourself and follow the outline while speaking.

 When you talk about the research studies, make sure to include one graph for each study which summarizes the results.
 Make sure the graph is clearly labeled (e.g., both the y-axis and x-axis should be labeled clearly) and fills in the entire slide.
 It is hard for an audience to interpret graphs, so explain them in detail.
+The single-case study should be represented by a line graph and the group design study should be represented by a bar graph.